Oscar nominees ride publicity bounce at box office

-LOS ANGELES (Reuters) - Only one movie will take home the best-picture prize at Sunday’s Academy Awards, but several contenders have capitalized on their nominations by banking tens of millions of dollars over the past month at worldwide box offices.
+LOS ANGELES, Feb 27 (Reuters) - Only one movie will take home the best-picture prize at Sunday’s Academy Awards, but several contenders have capitalized on their nominations by banking tens of millions of dollars over the past month at worldwide box offices.

 Steven Spielberg's "The Post," a 20th Century Fox drama about press freedom, has enjoyed the biggest boost, adding roughly $91 million, or 63 percent of its total, since it was named one of nine best picture nominees on Jan.
 23. Fox Searchlight's fantasy romance "The Shape of Water" follows with $72 million, or 65 percent, according to data from Box Office Mojo (tmsnrt.rs/2E1pwi3)